Executive Vice President,

 As Executive Vice President and Chief Administrative Officer of American Savings Bank (ASB), Beth Whitehead champions ASB’s employee experience with the goal of creating a great place to work.

 In her role, she develops programs and benefits that provide opportunities for teammates to fulfill their careers within the bank.
-She is currently spearheading the brand new ASB Campus, a building that in 2019 will bring together approximately 660 teammates from five locations on Oahu in an innovative, collaborative workplace.
+Beth recently spearheaded the brand new ASB Campus, a building that in 2019 brought together approximately 650 teammates from five locations on Oahu in an innovative, collaborative workplace.

 Beth also oversees ASB’s community advancement department, and is a tireless advocate for the community.
 Through her leadership, ASB provides extensive support to Hawai‘i schools and nonprofit organizations.
 She promotes volunteerism through the bank’s Seeds of Service program, a volunteer initiative that has contributed nearly 48,000 volunteer hours to the community.